 • Lemon balm tastes wonderful with mint since the two plants are related.
 Try serving your lemon balm syrup with a little mint for an even more refreshing beverage.

-• To keep your lemon balm plant happy, trim down just above the next set of leaves.
-This will allow the plant to keep growing and producing lots of leaves for future recipes!
+• To keep your lemon balm plant happy, try not to trim more than 1/3 of the plant at a time.
+This will allow it to keep growing and producing lots of leaves for future recipes!

 Nutrition